Hearing on Jan. 6 violence exposes stark partisan divisions

 One Capitol Police officer who was injured while confronting rioters suffered a stroke and died a day later of natural causes.
 Dozens more were severely injured, some of whom may never return to duty.

-Democrats, for their part, clashed with Miller repeatedly over the hours-long delay in dispatching the National Guard to the Capitol, with Rep. Ro Khanna of California saying he was dumfounded “we had someone like you in that role.”
-After Miller described Lynch's line of questioning as ridiculous, Lynch shot back that he was ridiculous.
+Democrats clashed with Miller repeatedly over the hours-long gap between when the National Guard was first requested and the time troops arrived.
+Rep. Ro Khanna of California told Miller he was dumfounded “we had someone like you in that role.”
+After Miller described a line of questioning from Lynch as ridiculous, the congressman shot back that Miller was ridiculous.

 “You were AWOL, Mr. Secretary,” said Democratic Rep. Raja Krishnamoorthi of Illinois.